How to Play Pictionary Game Rules Guide

 When a team lands on an ALL PLAY square

-The timer is turned over and all Picturists sketch the same word simultaneously to their respective teams.
+• Timer starts, and Picturists simultaneously sketch the same word for their teams.

 Pictionary Wild Square

-Reach the final ALL PLAY Square for the chance to win (an exact roll is not
+Reach the final ALL PLAY Square for a chance to win (no exact roll needed).

-required).
-To win, you must control the die and be the first team to identify the word during the subsequent All Play round.
+Control the die and be the first team to identify the word in the subsequent All Play round.

 YOU CAN…